Formaldehyde: Acute irritation and allergic reaction

 For most people, irritation from formaldehyde is temporary and reversible, although formaldehyde can cause allergies and is part of the standard patch test series.
 In 2005–06, it was the seventh-most-prevalent allergen in patch tests (9.0%).
 People with formaldehyde allergy are advised to avoid formaldehyde releasers as well (e.g., Quaternium-15, imidazolidinyl urea, and diazolidinyl urea).
-People who suffer allergic reactions to formaldehyde tend to display lesions on the skin in the areas that have had direct contact with the substance, such as the neck or thighs (often due to formaldehyde released from permanent press finished clothing) or dermatitis on the face (typically from cosmetics).
+People who suffer allergic reactions to formaldehyde tend to display lesions on the skin in the areas that have had direct contact with the substance, such as the neck or thighs (often due to formaldehyde released from permanent-press finished clothing) or dermatitis on the face (typically from cosmetics).
 Formaldehyde has been banned in cosmetics in both Sweden and Japan.

 Other routes

 In humans, ingestion of as little as 30 ml of 37% formaldehyde solution can cause death.
 Other symptoms associated with ingesting such a solution include gastrointestinal damage (vomiting, abdominal pain), and systematic damage (dizziness).
-Testing for formaldehyde is by blood and/or urine by gas chromatography–mass spectrometry.
+Testing for formaldehyde is by blood or urine by gas chromatography–mass spectrometry.
 Other methods to detect formaldehyde include infrared detection, gas detector tubes, gas detectors using electrochemical sensors, and high-performance liquid chromatography (HPLC).
 HPLC is the most sensitive.

-The fifteenth edition (2021) of the U.S. National Toxicology Program Report on Carcinogens notes that currently in the U.S. "The general population can be exposed to formaldehyde primarily from breathing indoor or outdoor air, from tobacco smoke, from use of cosmetic products containing formaldehyde, and, to a more limited extent, from ingestion of food and water."
+The fifteenth edition (2021) of the US National Toxicology Program Report on Carcinogens notes that currently in the US, "The general population can be exposed to formaldehyde primarily from breathing indoor or outdoor air, from tobacco smoke, from use of cosmetic products containing formaldehyde, and, to a more limited extent, from ingestion of food and water."
 Affected water includes groundwater, surface water, and bottled water.
 It also notes that occupational exposure can be significant.